KalinNonchev/gnomAD_DB/README.md

 #### NB this would take ~30min (network speed 10mb/s)

-or you can create the database by yourself. **However, I recommend to use the preprocessed files to save ressources and time**.
+or you can create the database by yourself. **However, I recommend using the preprocessed files to save resources and time**.
 If you do so, you can go to **2.
 API usage** and explore the package and its great features!

 ## 2. API usage